 (b) No response is forthcoming within 60 days

-(5) If the provincial treasury does not or cannot resolve the matter, the dispute, objection, complaint or query may be referred to the National Treasury for resolution
+(5) If the provincial treasury does not or cannot resolve the matter, the dispute, objection, complaint or query may be referred to the National Treasury for resolution.

 (6) This paragraph must not be read as affecting a person’s rights to approach a court at any time.